-- A copy of the District's policy and procedure regarding sexual assault; - A description of available services, and the persons on campus available to provide those services if requested. - Referral to the Imperial County Sheriff's Office, with the consent of the victim, for collection of evidence and/or the criminal prosecution of responsible persons. - transportation to a hospital, if necessary; counseling or referral to a counseling; - A description of each of the following procedures: - ♦ criminal prosecution; - District disciplinary procedures, both student and employee; - modification of class schedules:
+- A copy of the district's policy and procedure regarding sexual assault - A description of available services, and the persons on campus available to provide those services if requested. - Referral to the Imperial County Sheriff's Office, with the consent of the victim, for collection of evidence and/or the criminal prosecution of responsible persons - Transportation to a hospital, if necessary; counseling or referral to a counselor - A description of each of the following procedures: - 1.
+Criminal prosecution - 2.
+District disciplinary procedures, both student and employee - 3.
+Modification of class schedules

-All alleged victims of sexual assault shall be kept informed, through the Campus Safety and Parking Control Office of any ongoing investigation.
-Information shall include the status of any student or employee disciplinary proceedings or appeal; alleged victims of sexual assault are required to maintain anysuch information in confidence, unless the alleged assailant has waived rights to confidentiality.
+All alleged victims of sexual assault shall be kept informed, through the Campus Safety and Parking Control Department of any ongoing investigation.
+Information shall include the status of any student or employee disciplinary proceedings or appeal; alleged victims of sexual assault are required to maintain any such information in confidence unless the alleged assailant has waived rights to confidentiality.

-The District shall maintain the identity of any alleged victim or witness of sexual assault as defined above, in confidence unless the alleged victim or witness specifically waives that right to confidentiality.
-All inquiries from reporters or other media representatives about alleged sexual assaults shall be referred to President's Office, which shall work with District Legal Advisor to assure that all confidentiality rights are maintained.
+The district shall maintain the identity of any alleged victim or witness of sexual assault as defined above, in confidence unless the alleged victim or witness specifically waives that right to confidentiality.
+All inquiries from reporters or other media representatives about alleged sexual assaults shall be referred to the President's Office, which shall work with District Legal Advisor to assure that all confidentiality rights are maintained.